komascript/third-party-enhancements/scrhack/README.md

 `scrhack` subdirectory.
 For installation without the manual omit option `--full`, but this is not recommended for developers.

-Note: Installation of `scrhack` does make sense only, if all other packages of
+Note: Installation of `scrhack` does make sense only if all other packages of
       the third-party enhancement project are also installed.
 The new `scrhack` does not work without these packages.